IBM/ibmichroot/chroot/README.md

 Writing ... ./chroot_gen_OPS_Python3.4.lst
 ```

-A chroot_gen_OPS_xxx.lst chroot directory copy may overlap with multiple OPS 'products'.
+A chroot_gen_OPS_xxx.lst copy may overlap with multiple OPS 'products'.
-This is intentional, for example allowing OPS to ship products in the 'tools' directory.
+This is intentional.
+For example the 'tools' directory allows OPS to ship
+multiple products in the 'tools' directory with similar runtime depends.
-If you wish to see matching PTF manifest list, check the source of the gen_chroot_OPS_lst.
+Check the source of the gen_chroot_OPS_lst for includes list.
 ```
 bash-4.3$ cat chroot_gen_OPS_tools.lst
 # includes: /QOpenSys/QIBM/ProdData/OPS/.qptfinf.QLIBGCC482.dat